 How to Sell Used Apple Products That Apple Trade In Won’t Accept

-While Apple's Trade-In Program will offer store credit in exchange for most used iPhones, iPads, Apple computers, and Apple watches, the only option the company offers for some Apple products is to have them recycled.
+The Apple Trade In Program offers store credit in exchange for most used iPhones, iPads, Apple computers, and Apple Watches, but for some Apple products, the company's only option is to have them recycled.
 In this article, we'll cover what devices Apple won't accept in trade, how to prepare your device to sell, and how to sell your device to a third-party service or private party.

 Devices Accepted by Apple Trade In